dai-yakai/PatronusDB/README.md

 ## Using PDB-CLI

-PDB-CLI is Redis' command line interface.
+PDB-CLI is PDB' command line interface.
 It is available in pdb source.
 You can start a PDB-server instance, and then, in another terminal try the following:

 ```shell
 cd client